LHM++: An Efficient Large Human Reconstruction Model for Pose-free Images to 3D: Related Work

+Recently, HumanRAM~\cite{yu2025humanram} adapts human reconstruction to novel view and pose synthesis using LVSM with static pose sparse view inputs, achieving photorealistic results but suffering from slow transformer-based rendering.
+The concurrent work, GIGA~\cite{zubekhin2025giga}, employs UV map representations for generalizable reconstruction, but it relies on multi-view captures of the same action, complex camera setups, and motion calibration.

-Video-based techniques further improve reconstruction consistency by using temporal cues.
+\paragraph{Human Reconstruction from Monocular Videos} Video-based techniques further improve reconstruction consistency by using temporal cues.
 4D replay methods~\cite{park2021hypernerf, weng2022humannerf} can reconstruct dynamic humans from monocular video or multiview video sequences, however, they are not able to drive the humans in novel poses since they do not build a standalone 3D model for humans.
 Therefore, a series of monocular video-based methods~\cite{jiang2022selfrecon,qiu2023recmv,hu2023gauhuman,tan2025dressrecon} build a static 3D human model and can drive the human in novel poses by binding the skinning weight.

-Another series of works~\cite{jiang2023instantavatar,moon2024exavatar,hu2024gaussianavatar,guo2025vid2avatar,jiang2022neuman,qian20243dgs,yu2023monohuman} take it further by incorporating a 3D parametric human model into the optimization process, and thus can drive the human reconstruction in novel poses without any post-processing.
+Another series of works~\cite{jiang2023instantavatar,moon2024exavatar,hu2024gaussianavatar,guo2025vid2avatar,jiang2022neuman,qian20243dgs,yu2023monohuman,zhan2025tomie, yang2025sigman, kocabas2024hugs} take it further by incorporating a 3D parametric human model into the optimization process, and thus can drive the human reconstruction in novel poses without any post-processing.
 Despite impressive visual fidelity, they often require dozens of minutes and dozens of views for a good optimization, which limits their practical usage in real-world scenarios.

 Unconstrained collection is ideal input for a practical application.
 However, existing methods~\cite{xiu2024puzzleavatar,yang2024have} share a similar pipeline that uses a view generative model and score distillation sampling~\cite{poole2022dreamfusion} for shape optimization.
 As a result, they are costly for offline training and impractical for online reconstruction.
-Paving in a new way, \modelname infers a human avatar from one, a few, or dozens of views under any poses in a feed-forward manner and costs only seconds, which is extremely efficient for online applications.
-Moreover, \modelname greatly outperforms any previous state-of-the-art methods on 3D human reconstruction and offers a more flexible input manner for the community.